composablehorizons/compose-icons/icons-font-awesome-regular-android/README.md

-# Font Awesome regular icons for Android
+# Font Awesome Regular icons for Android

-An Android icon library with all available Font Awesome regular icons as XML drawables.
+An Android icon library with all available Font Awesome Regular icons as XML drawables.

 ## Installation